Installation

 Installation of Elasticsearch 8.x on Ubuntu

-This document provides a comprehensive guide on installing and configuring Elasticsearch on a Ubuntu environment.
+This article provides a comprehensive guide on installing and configuring Elasticsearch on an Ubuntu environment.
 The instructions cover the installation process, configuration settings, and integration with the OvalEdge (OE) application.

 Elasticsearch Server Installation